socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Configuration Parameters
 ========================

-Nextcloud uses the ``config/config.php`` file to control server operations.
+cyfrSpaces uses the ``config/config.php`` file to control server operations.
 ``config/config.sample.php`` lists all the configurable parameters within Nextcloud, along with example or default values.
 This document provides a more detailed reference.
 Most options are configurable on your Admin page, so it